aiven/aiven-docs/docs/products/kafka/concepts/monitor-consumer-group.md

 Consumer group lag is an important metric in your Apache Kafka dashboard.
 It shows how far behind the consumers in a group are in consuming messages on the topic.
-A significant lag could indicate one of two scenarios - terminated consumers or consumers who are alive but unable to keep up with the rate of incoming messages.
+A significant lag can indicate one of two scenarios - terminated consumers or consumers who are alive but unable to keep up with the rate of incoming messages.
 Persistent lag for long durations may indicate that the system is not behaving according to